Liberation-Labs-THCoalition/site-design/briefs/2026-04-21_claude-design_phase2_homepage.md

 - **Color palette:** Deep navy (#0a1628) primary ground.
 Burnished metallic gold (#d4a843) primary accent.
 Warm cream (#f5e6c8) secondary text.
 Deep indigo shadows.
 NO green.
 - **Typography:** Serif italic for display headlines (the elegant "Field Notes & *Research*" style).
 Sans-serif for body.
 Monospace for metadata labels and technical details.
 The italic emphasis on key words is a signature move — use it throughout.
 - **Gold treatment:** Metallic gradients with specular highlights, not flat gold.
 Three-pass rendering: warm outer glow + rich gold body + thin near-white highlight for shine.
-- **Logo:** Two versions — "The Seal" (cog with LL constellation, ceremonial) and "The Coin" (circle mark with LIBERATION · LABS · COOP text, for documents).
+- **Logo:** Two versions — "The Seal" (kintsugi cog with LL, ceremonial) and "The Coin" (circle mark with LIBERATION · LABS · COOP text, for documents).
 Both in repo.

 ### Brand thesis
 "AI that belongs to the many, not the few."
 A worker-owned cooperative building ethical AI infrastructure.
 VALUES.json = ethics as runtime code.
 Free for mission-aligned orgs.